-31 Employee benefits
+32 Employee benefits

 The Company makes contributions in respect of qualifying employees towards Provident Fund and other funds.
 The Company has no obligations other than to make the specified contributions.
-The contributions are charged to the
+The contributions are charged to the statement of profit and loss as they accrue.
+The amount recognized as an expense towards contribution to Provident Fund and other funds for the year aggregated to ₹ 547.94 lakhs (30 June 2023: ₹ 518.30 lakhs).

 The Company provides for gratuity, a defined benefit plan.
-The present value of the defined benefit liability, and the related current service cost and past service cost, are measured using the projected unit.
+The present value of the defined benefit liability, and the related current service cost and past service cost, are measured using the projected unit credit method.
 The Company provides the gratuity benefit through annual contributions to a fund managed by the Life Insurance Corporation of India (LIC).
 LIC administers the plan and determines the contribution required to be paid by the Company.
 No other retirement benefits are provided to these employees.